 Weekly Face Routine

 Facial masks can be a calming weekly add-in to your regular skincare routine.
-I use this charcoal mask once per week to keep my pores clear.
+I use a facial treatment like a charcoal mask once per week to keep my pores clear.
 Apply it and then meditate or kick back with a book for an extra boost of calm.

 Curious about creating a skincare routine built around clean beauty products?
 Sign up for my Safer Skin Care newsletter and learn more about clean skincare and makeup here.